stummjr/doc.scrapinghub.com/autoscraping.rst

   as different products, and so both would be generated.
 The term "Vary" is used then to indicate that those fields can vary its values but still be the same item.

+Shortcut Key
+____________

+You can add a field shortcut key in order to quickly select a field when you are within the annotation tool.
+We will go back to field shortcuts in more  detail in the section about the annotation tool (still not redacted)

 How templates are used in the extraction process
 ================================================

 If your spider has only one template, the process is very simple: a scan is performed on every target page using the annotations in the template, and if all **Required** fields are extracted, based on a relative positional algorithm and the extraction rules defined by the field data type described in previous section, then the complete item is extracted.
 If some of the fields marked as **Required** was not found in the target, then the item is not extracted.
-And if the item is extracted, it still must pass the duplicates detector check, which will decide, as already described, if the extracted item will be finally accepted or rejected.
+And if the item is extracted, it still must pass the duplicates detector check, which will decide, as already described, whether the extracted item will be finally accepted or rejected.

 If your spider has more than one template, then templates are tried sequentially until the first success extraction occurs.
 And then, duplicates detector is applied over the extracted item, if so.
 The order in which templates are tried **is not** the same order as they